• Home

 Kevin Warsh, chairman of the US Federal Reserve nominee for US President Donald Trump, during a Senate Banking, Housing, and Urban Affairs Committee confirmation hearing in Washington, DC, US, on Tuesday, April 21, 2026.

-For many years, Warsh has advocated for a “backseat Fed.”
-He has been critical of the central bank’s perceived over-communication, which he says leads to market expectations and potentially broken promises.
+For many years, Warsh has advocated for a “back-seat Fed.”
+He has been critical of the central bank’s perceived overcommunication, which, he says, leads to market expectations and potentially broken promises.
 Wall Street, in the early days, will likely be uncomfortable with the change.

 Investors and analysts have grown accustomed to a level of transparency from the Fed.
-Powell helpfully sharing his views on the economy in monthly press briefings, and there are updates from regional bank presidents on how they see the path of monetary policy shaping up.
+Powell helpfully shares his views on the economy in monthly press briefings, and there are updates from regional bank presidents on how they see the path of monetary policy shaping up.
 During the recent period of heightened economic uncertainty, such signals have been all the more welcome.

 Recommended Video